 - Corydoras: Like Plecos, Corydoras are a variety of bottom-feeding catfish commonly placed in tropical freshwater aquariums.
 They grow up to 4 inches in size and are peaceful omnivores.

 - Cardinal Tetra: Cardinal Tetra makes great neighbors with many kinds of similarly gentle species.
-A small school of Cardinal Tetra adds beauty to any aquarium and does not create any type of significant bioload to the tank.
+A small school of Cardinal Tetras adds beauty to any aquarium and does not create any type of significant bioload to the tank.
 Always a great choice.
 Add them in groups of 10.

 - Neon Tetra: Another great tank mate choice.
 Adding them in groups of 10, same as Cardinal Tetra, per 20-gallon tanks will give you an ever-moving, shimmering display.